Back to blog

 Decoupled Processing: Real-time handlers save context to the sidecar; batch workers read it later.
 This decoupling prevents real-time paths from blocking on expensive AI operations.

-Key Design Principles
+Design Principles

-Several principles guide Cortex architecture:
+Several principles guide Cortex architecture and, by extension, how Atlas behaves:

-Batch vs Real-time: High-latency tasks use batch APIs (significant cost reduction); user-facing interactions stream responses.
+Prompt caching for cost efficiency: Static system prompts are cached at the LLM provider level.
 The cost difference is substantial.
 Batch processing with caching can be 60%+ cheaper.

-Seasonal Awareness: Australian business has distinct quiet periods.
+Seasonal awareness: Australian business has distinct quiet periods.
 Our scoring models adjust, preventing false-positive churn alerts during holidays when reduced engagement is expected.

 References